My Pet Center

 Conclusion

 Ear infections are itchy and painful for your dog and can be difficult and expensive to treat.
-If you suspect that your dog has an ear infection, then do not delay – book an appointment with a veterinarian today to get them checked out.
+If you suspect your dog has an ear infection, do not delay – book a visit with a veterinarian today to get them checked out.